valeryan/vscode-phpsab/README.md

 ## PHPCS Version Support

-This extension supports the [latest stable version of PHPCS 3.x](https://github.com/PHPCSStandards/PHP_CodeSniffer/releases/).
-If you are using an older version of PHPCS, please upgrade to the latest 3.x version.
+This extension supports both [PHP_CodeSniffer 3.x](https://github.com/PHPCSStandards/PHP_CodeSniffer/releases/) and 4.x.
+If you are using an older version of PHPCS, please upgrade to a supported 3.x or 4.x release.

-> **NOTE:** PHPCS 4.x is not currently supported.
->
-> As of v0.0.22, the extension will detect if PHPCS/PHPCBF version 4.x is being used and will display a warning message to the user.
-Some features may not work as expected when using version 4.x.
-Please consider downgrading to the latest 3.x version.
+> **NOTE:** As of v0.1.0, PHPCS 4.x is fully supported.
+The extension handles the new PHPCBF exit codes (`4`, `5`, `7`) and will only warn when the detected `phpcs`/`phpcbf` binaries are at mismatched major versions.

 ## Maintenance Status